 As a first step, the raster land cover data is converted to vector areas using Global Mapper’s Create Equal Value Areas tool.
 This action vectorizes the raster data layer, allowing the analysis to continue using only vector polygon features.

 Next, a complex Spatial Operation is defined and run.
 This can be done on the Scripting tab of the Spatial Operations tool or within a standard Global Mapper script.
 In this spatial operation, two feature sets are selected based on attribute values: one describing undesirable land cover types and the other describing unusable parcels.
 These selected features are found within a spatial operation but use the same attribute query syntax used in the Search Vector Data tool.
 The selected features from the land cover and parcel layers are placed in a single feature set defining the areas unusable for a wind farm.
-This set of unusable areas is then used with the Suitable terrain, wind, airspace layer in a difference operation to determine suitable and usable lands.
+This set of unusable areas is then used with the Suitable terrain, wind, and airspace layer in a different operation to determine suitable and usable lands.
 Finally, it is important that the wind farm location can be connected to the existing power infrastructure.
-The set of suitable and usable land areas is used in an intersects operation with a layer of transmission lines to create a new layer of the suitable areas with existing powerline infrastructure.
+The set of suitable and usable land areas is used in an intersect operation with a layer of transmission lines to create a new layer of suitable areas with existing powerline infrastructure.

 This multifaceted script is run through the user interface Script Editor in order to use the existing layers in the workspace, with minimal user input.
 Alternatively, this multi-step workflow can be manually completed within Global Mapper Pro’s user interface, an example of which can be seen here in a Solar Farm Placement analysis.
 When this script finishes processing, the resulting Suitable Wind Farm Areas layer appears in the workspace for continued analysis.